 Examples of placements our students have undertaken include:

-- Research work in the Applied Research Centre for Health & Lifestyle Interventions
+- Research work in the Centre for Innovative Research Across the Life Course (CIRAL)

 - Clinical support work in drugs and alcohol rehabilitation